kazemisoroush/relational-cloud-partitioning/README.md

 # Graph Partitioning enhancement in Relational Cloud

-My master's project implementation
+My master's project implementation.

+## Abstract

-# Keywords
+## Keywords
-Distributed Database System - Graph Partitioning - Database Graph Modeling
+Distributed Database System - Graph Partitioning - Database Graph Modeling - Database as a Service

 # References
 1. Rountree, Derrick, and Ileana Castrillo.
 The Basics of Cloud Computing: Understanding the Fundamentals of Cloud Computing in Theory and Practice.
 Newnes, 2013.